 More information on the RIA project in Cambodia can be obtained at the ECOSOCC website (ecosocc.gov.kh).
-The inception report for the project and the IA's action plans are particularly useful sources of information.
-You can also contact the ORIA to arrange a introductory presentation if you would like a tailored overview of RIA suited to your organisation.
+You can also contact the ORIA to arrange an introductory presentation if you would like a tailored overview of RIA suited to your organisation.

-About this guideline
+About this Handbook

-This guideline describes the RIA process that applies in Cambodia and the requirements for completing each element of regulatory impact analysis adequately.
+This handbook describes the RIA process that applies in Cambodia and the requirements for completing each element of regulatory impact analysis adequately.
 Its purpose is to assist government staff working on the development of regulation, to produce quality information to support decision makers.

-The guideline is a living document.
-This first edition has been drafted with the aim of assisting staff during the establishment of the ORIA and the development of RIA for the regulatory proposals contained in the IA's action plans.
-The focus of this version, therefore, is on outlining the principles of good practice regulatory impact assessment and providing an overview of the RIA process.
+The handbook is a living document.
+This second edition has been developed from the first edition that was published with the aim of assisting staff during the establishment of the ORIA and the development of RIA for the regulatory proposals contained in the IA's action plans.
+The focus of this version, therefore, is on outlining the principles of good practice in regulatory impact assessment and providing an overview of the RIA process.